-60

-^{} Applies to children who were under the age of 18 when they entered France and who apply for a residence permit in the year they turn 18.

-63
+FAMILY

+Families can apply for a residence permit separately from the main applicant (e.g. as a visitor).
+Families are not eligible to the simplified procedure.

+Otherwise, families have the option of coming to France on grounds of family reunification.
+Family reunification applies to foreign nationals who have been lawfully resident in France for at least 18 months and who wish to be joined by their spouse and children.

 Throughout your stay in France, regardless of its duration, you must be covered by a social protection system.

 A foreign employee who works and resides in France is, in principle, subject to French social protection legislation, irrespective of their nationality and the country in which their employer is registered.
 The French social security system is not only protective and generous, but it also offers extremely wide social security coverage.

 Employees posted in France can continue to be affiliated to the social security system of their source country if a social security agreement is in place between the country in which the company is based and France.

 When an employee is posted in France, regardless of their nationality, a secondment declaration must be submitted by their foreign-based employer using the online "Sipsi" service provided by the Ministry for Labour.

-65 #6.1 Employees: Registering for social security #6.1.1 Social risks covered Employees and their families are fully eligible for France's comprehensive social security system, which includes: - Health, maternity, paternity, disability and death insurance - Occupational accident and illness insurance - Pension insurance - Family allowances - Unemployment benefits, subject to certain conditions Beneficiaries thus have the advantage of the coverage of their health costs and financial benefits to compensate for any part or permanent inability to work.
+Employees: Registering for social security

+#6.1.1 Social risks covered

+Employees and their families are fully eligible for France's comprehensive social security system, which includes:

+- Health, maternity, paternity, disability and death insurance - Occupational accident and illness insurance - Pension insurance - Family allowances - Unemployment benefits, subject to certain conditions

+Beneficiaries thus have the advantage of the coverage of their health costs and financial benefits to compensate for any part or permanent inability to work.

 They are therefore covered by the health insurance scheme called the "General Scheme".
 The salary and associated benefits (benefits in kind, expatriation bonuses, etc.) paid to the foreign employee are subject to all the social security contributions payable to France's mandatory and supplementary insurance funds at the rates in force.

 Foreign employees must be able to prove their regular status in France by presenting a valid residence permit (with the exception of nationals of the European Union, the European Economic Area and Switzerland).